eirianp/presentation1_mercurial/Why_Mercurial___Presentation.md

 	* type `hg init` to create a new repository.
 A .hg directory will be created in the current working directory.
 	* Next, try to add some files to the repository with `hg add`.
 	* What did you notice?  `hg add` will add everything in the current directory to the repository.
 Does your directory have hidden files?
 If you are also in a Git repository, for example, every file will be recursivly added, even if it's in a hidden file or directory (for example .git/).
-	* If that's not what you wanted, simple do an `hg revert` or `hg rever --all` to revert everything in the current directory to what it was at the last commit.
+	* If that's not what you wanted, simple do an `hg revert` or `hg revert --all` to revert everything in the current directory to what it was at the last commit.
 	* Ok, let's try that again.
 Do an `hg add foo.txt` to add `foo.txt` to the repository only.
 	* Do an `hg status` to see which files have changed.
 This is roughly equivalent to `svn status -u`.
 		* Mercurial gives character codes similar to SVN: